beatrizalbiero/NLPNeuronWorkshop/README.md

-This repository contains the notebook used in the Neuron Workshop's tutorial.
+This repository contains the notebook used at Neuron's Workshop (2020).

 Languages available:
 - Portuguese